 Korea launched a $1.8 million emergency response project to support vulnerable children and families, delivering meals and PPE.

 We are working with health authorities, the United Nations (UN) and other humanitarian agencies to make sure no one is left behind.

 We are very concerned because many of the countries we work in have weak public health systems.
 People in vulnerable communities are facing severe risks since they lack clean water and even soap to wash their hands, meaning they can’t even do the first step to prevent COVID-19.

 Good Neighbors is working around the clock to protect children and their families.
-If you wish to contribute, please click the button to donate below.
-You can help with any amount:
+If you wish to contribute to our Health fund, please click here to donate.
+You can help with any amount.